franzpoeschel/picongpu/docs/source/usage/plugins/phaseSpace.rst

 - the user has to define the momentum range in advance
 - the resolution is fixed to ``1024 bins`` in momentum and the number of cells in the selected spatial dimension
 - While the openPMD standard `has already been updated <https://github.com/openPMD/openPMD-standard/pull/193>`_ to support phase space data, the openPMD API does not yet implement this part.
-  The openPMD attributes ``unitSI`` and ``unitDimension`` can hence not be correctly written yet and should be ignored in favor of the custom attributes written by this plugin.
+  The openPMD attribute ``gridUnitSI`` and ``gridUnitDimension`` can hence not be correctly written yet and should be ignored in favor of the custom attributes written by this plugin.

 References
 ^^^^^^^^^^